 First Women in Australian Parliaments – History

 South Australia led the world in not only enfranchising women in 1894 but also making them eligible to sit in parliament.
 Overall, Australia was seen as a pioneer of women’s political rights.
 Unfortunately it had the greatest time lag of all western democratic countries between the time when women were eligible to stand for the national legislature and when they were actually elected – 41 years.
-For more information on when women won the right to vote and to sit in parliament for each Australian state CLICK on First Women in Australian Parliaments.
+CLICK here for Dr Clare Wright’s excellent history of political women.
+For more information on when women won the right to vote and to sit in parliament for each Australian state CLICK (and return here with Back arrow) on First Women in Australian Parliaments.

 Women and Government in Australia – Dr Marian Sawer

 Dr Marian Sawer’s article titled Women and Goverment in Australia provides detailed information on the introduction of women’s political rights in Australia, the party affiliation of women candidates, and a gender overview of Australian politics.
 She discusses the impetus for women attaining portfolio positions within parliament, the barriers, and the gender stereotyping associated with these allocations.
 The article also reviews women in local government as well as on boards and committees.
-She highlights that for the most part, however, Australian governments remained unconvinced of the need for women’s participation in public decision-making until the 1970s and a greater realisation that full advantage needs to be taken of the talent available in the community and for community perspectives to be adequately reflected.
-For the full article CLICK on Women and government in Australia – Dr Marian Sawer.
+She highlights that for the most part, however, Australian governments remained unconvinced of the need for women’s participation in public decision-making until the 1970s and a greater realisation that full advantage needs to be taken of the talent available in the community and for community perspectives to be reflected.
+For the full article CLICK (and return here with Back arrow) on Women and government in Australia – Dr Marian Sawer.

 Moving backwards?
 Women in Australian parliaments by WEL member Dr Marian Sawer (precis).
 “Australia is slipping in relation to comparable countries” she writes, May 2012, in APO.